 : Special Procedures for Fire Evacuation for Patrons with Disabilities in the Bookstacks

 The Circulation and Bookstacks Department has developed special procedures for assisting patrons with disabilities in the event of a fire emergency.
 With the installation of the voice-over fire emergency alarm system, Circulation staff no longer search the Bookstacks for patrons with disabilities before evacuating the building themselves.
-Bookstacks procedures focus on providing fire fighters with as much information as possible about patrons with disabilities who may be in the Bookstacks, posting adequate signage about the location of safe stairwells, and providing a brochure for these patrons which describes emergency procedures.
+Bookstacks procedures focus on providing fire fighters with as much information as possible about patrons with disabilities who may be in the Bookstacks and posting adequate signage about the location of safe stairwells.
 For patrons with disabilities who are in the Circulation Desk area at the time of a fire emergency, or who come to the desk area from inside the Bookstacks, staff procedures are the same as for other units.

 - Entrance staff will serve as contacts as well as being responsible to inform people not to enter the building until the all clear is given.
 The designated entrance staff will be wearing orange vests to identify themselves.
 It would also be helpful to post a “fire emergency sign” at each entrance to prevent people from entering.

 - The Fire Department will announce when it is safe to re-enter the building.
 They will be responsible for turning on the fire alarm system’s all-clear notice and for re-setting the alarm system.
-North door staff notifies staff at other doors (South, East, West, and UGL side of tunnel).
+North door staff notifies staff at other doors (South, East, West).
 If the firefighters notify north door staff, it is their responsibility to notify North door staff that it is safe to re-enter the building.